-It has now been a decade since WES first flagged that PPE remained an issue for women across engineering and science: WES past Presidents Jan Peters and Pip Ayton discussed the ongoing problem with Jane Garvey on Radio 4 Woman’s Hour.
+It has now, in 2017, been over a decade since WES first flagged that PPE remained an issue for women across engineering and science: WES past Presidents Jan Peters and Pip Ayton discussed the ongoing problem with Jane Garvey on Radio 4 Woman’s Hour.
 A follow up survey was also led by Prospect showing a continuing cause for concern.

 While there was welcome news of solid research from PPE manufacturers, initiators lead by Babcock and TFL to improve the provision for their staff, the news wasn’t wholly good.
 Progress is stiltingly slow, limited “by the cost” and “small market”.

 PPE is now available from a number of suppliers with clothing and especially gloves, a company called Covergalls took account of women's smaller hands and developed apparel which ' fitted like a glove' Other suppliers like Arco are now realising that women are here to stay and are developing female friendly safety clothing.